Harvard Law School: Research programs and centers

+People

 Alumni

-Harvard's prestige and large class size have enabled it to graduate a large number of distinguished alumni.
+Harvard Law School's large class size has enabled it to graduate a large number of distinguished alumni.

 Rutherford B. Hayes, the 19th president of the United States, graduated from HLS.
 Additionally, Barack Obama, the 44th president of the United States, graduated from HLS and was president of the Harvard Law Review.
 His wife, Michelle Obama, is also a graduate of Harvard Law School.
-Past presidential candidates who are HLS graduates, include Michael Dukakis, Ralph Nader and Mitt Romney.
-Eight sitting U.S. senators are alumni of HLS: Romney, Ted Cruz, Mike Crapo, Tim Kaine, Jack Reed, Chuck Schumer, Tom Cotton, and Mark Warner.
+Past presidential candidates who are HLS graduates include Michael Dukakis, Ralph Nader and Mitt Romney.
+Eight sitting U.S. senators are alumni of HLS: Ted Cruz, Mike Crapo, Tim Kaine, Jack Reed, Chuck Schumer, Adam Schiff, Tom Cotton, and Mark Warner.

-Other legal and political leaders who attended HLS include former president of Taiwan, Ma Ying-jeou, and former vice president Annette Lu; the incumbent Chief Justice of India, Dhananjaya Y. Chandrachud; the incumbent Chief Justice of the Court of Final Appeal of Hong Kong, Andrew Cheung Kui-nung; former chief justice of the Republic of the Philippines, Renato Corona; Chief Justice of Singapore Sundaresh Menon; former president of the World Bank Group, Robert Zoellick; former United Nations high commissioner for human rights, Navanethem Pillay; the former president of Ireland, Mary Robinson; Lady Arden, Justice of the Supreme Court of the United Kingdom and Solomon Areda Waktolla, Deputy Chief Justice of the Federal Supreme Court of Ethiopia.
-Deputy Chief Justice Solomon Areda Waktolla is also member of the Court of the Permanent Court of Arbitration.
+Other legal and political leaders who attended HLS include former president of Taiwan, Ma Ying-jeou, and former vice president Annette Lu; the incumbent Prime Minister of Luxembourg, Luc Frieden; former Chief Justice of India, Dhananjaya Y. Chandrachud; the incumbent Chief Justice of the Court of Final Appeal of Hong Kong, Andrew Cheung Kui-nung; former chief justice of the Republic of the Philippines, Renato Corona; Chief Justice of Singapore Sundaresh Menon; former president of the World Bank Group, Robert Zoellick; former United Nations high commissioner for human rights, Navanethem Pillay; the former president of Ireland, Mary Robinson; Lady Arden, Justice of the Supreme Court of the United Kingdom; Solomon Areda Waktolla, Judge of the United Nations Dispute Tribunal, Judge of the Administrative Tribunal of the African Development Bank and Former Deputy Chief Justice of the Federal Supreme Court of Ethiopia.
+He is also member of the Permanent Court of Arbitration at Hague, Netherlands.

 Lobsang Sangay is the first elected sikyong of the Tibetan Government in Exile.
 In 2004, he earned a S.J.D. degree from Harvard Law School and was a recipient of the 2004 Yong K. Kim' 95 Prize of excellence for his dissertation "Democracy in Distress: Is Exile Polity a Remedy?
 A Case Study of Tibet's Government-in-exile".